Barre/ZeroFS/README.md

 ### 9P (Recommended for better performance and FSYNC POSIX semantics)

-9P provides better performance and more accurate POSIX semantics, especially for fsync/commit operations:
+9P provides better performance and more accurate POSIX semantics, especially for fsync/commit operations.
+When fsync is called on 9P, ZeroFS receives a proper signal to flush data to stable storage, ensuring strong durability guarantees.

+**Note on durability:** With NFS, ZeroFS reports writes as "stable" to the client even though they are actually unstable (buffered in memory/cache).
+This is done to avoid performance degradation, as otherwise each write would translate to an fsync-like operation (COMMIT in NFS terms).
+During testing, we expected clients to call COMMIT on FSYNC, but tested clients (macOS and Linux) don't follow this pattern.
+If you require strong durability guarantees, 9P is strongly recommended over NFS.

 ```bash
 mount -t 9p -o trans=tcp,port=5564,version=9p2000.L,msize=1048576,cache=mmap,access=user 127.0.0.1 /mnt/9p